My 2026 Book Challenge - Increasing the Spectrum

 Entangled Life by Merlin Sheldrake

 What a way to start the challenge!
-While this is at first glance this appears to be just a science book about fungi, it is actually a call to look at all life (and not just warm fuzzy mammals) from a very different perspective, As an evolutionary biologist, this book not only caused me to think about how life is interconnected on so many levels.
+While this is at first glance this appears to be just a science book about fungi, it is actually a call to look at all life (and not just warm fuzzy mammals) from a very different perspective, As an evolutionary biologist, this book caused me to think about how life is interconnected on so many levels while at the same time developing a much deeper appreciation of fungi.

 Bird by Bird by Anne Lamott

 This book has absolutely nothing to do with birds.
 In fact, it only briefly uses the word bird.
-Instead, it a look at the life of being a writer from the perspective of a teacher.
-The humor, sarcasm, reality, and ultimate personal rewards make this a book worth reading for any inspiring writer.
+Instead, it’s a look at the life of being a writer from the perspective of a seasoned teacher and mentor who has perfected technique of communicating with aspiring writers.
+The humor, sarcasm, reality, and ultimate insight on the personal rewards of writing make this a book worth reading for writers at any level.